search icon

 Contrast has also the same effect as colour.
 It is essentially the difference between the foreground and the background and it also immediately grabs a user’s attention.
 Contrast comes at play in various aspects, such as the background colour or texture of your website, design of your Call to Action Button, using primary and accent colours etc. When done correctly, it is not noticeable.

-4. Cherry on the top: White Space
+4. Cherry on the top: White space

 Whitespace is the area around and between the elements of your page’s design.
 Most modern websites have been using white space extensively to keep their user’s attention on their primary message/content while simultaneously reducing the cognitive load.
 If the website has too many elements or uses some weird colours in the background, the user feels distracted and hence, the purpose of the message or content is lost.